Artificer: Expanded Toolbox v2.0.3

 Attacks with this Maw are made with advantage against targets it is Grappling, but it cannot attack other creatures while grappling a creature.

-You can take apply the Fiendish Fangs, Goulish Fangs, or Vampiric Fangs to this Maw instead of Extra Fangs when taking one of those upgrades; this Maw can have a different upgrade than your Extra Fangs if you have.
+You can take apply a Fleshcrafted Enhancement to this Maw instead of Extra Fangs when taking that upgrades; this Maw can have a different upgrade than your Extra Fangs if you have both.

 Do you know what monsters never eat?
 Hedgehogs.
 You become more like a hedgehog.
 When you are attacked by a melee attack or are the target of a grapple attempt, you can use your reaction to deal 1d6 piercing damage to the attacking creature.
 You can do this a number of times equal to your Constitution modifier, and regrow all expended quills (regaining all uses of the ability) after you complete a long rest.